 A bond is a form of insurance that protects your business against potential losses caused by internal fraud, theft, or incompetence.
-If mistakes are made by your employees that result in losses for your client, restitution for damages is paid by your insurance company.
+If any of your employees make a mistake that results in losses for your clients, restitution for damages is paid by your insurance company.
 Some businesses are required by law to purchase bonding insurance, and others do so to increase the credibility of their business.

 A contract bond ensures that if the obligations of a contract are not met, your client will be compensated.
 If your firm does not complete a project, for example, the bond is paid directly to your client.
 This allows them to hire another business to finish the work you started.
 This type of bond is common in the construction industry.

 It is important to note that after a bond is paid, your insurance company can pursue recourse against your company for reimbursement of the amount paid out to your client.